jcnicholls123/Orico_Cyberdata_Docs/CF56-Pro/instructions.md

 **Instructions for Truenas SCALE usage**
+**Please note these LED mappings may be different on your CF56-Pro**
 #

 Create a Dataset on a pool called Orico_Utils and download the contents of the CF56-Pro folder in github into that Dataset.
 (You can use the command `wget -qO- https://github.com/tomuk5/Orico_Cyberdata_Docs/archive/refs/heads/main.tar.gz | tar -xzv --strip-components=2 "Orico_Cyberdata_Docs-main/CF56-Pro"` if you are in a terminal and already inside the destination folder.)

+TrueNAS SCALE does not create /dev/disk/by-bay automatically.
+The LED daemon depends on these mappings to associate disks with physical bays.

+Copy the udev rule file into the system udev rules directory:

+cp /mnt/YOUR_POOL_NAME/Orico_Utils/udev/99-orico-bays.rules /etc/udev/rules.d/

+Reload the udev rules and apply them to existing disks:

+udevadm control --reload-rules
+udevadm trigger --subsystem-match=block

+You can verify the mappings were created with:

+ls -l /dev/disk/by-bay

+You should see bay1 through bay5 mapped to disks.

 Edit the systemd/led-daemon.service file to replace `YOUR_POOL_NAME` with your actual pool name.